 Soon after his return to Florence in 1408, he completed his first statue of David.
 A life-size work in marble, this David bears little resemblance to the piece that has become Donatello’s most famous.
 It was a traditional gothic style, with elongated features and emotionless expression.

 He did not remain long in this traditional style.
-Instead he moved back to the classical style of the Greek and Roman art that he saw in Rome.
-The majority of his pieces pioneered the Renaissance movement, the literal re-birth of the classics, focusing on realistic portrayals of subjects in larger-than-life forms.
+Instead, he moved back to the classical style of the Greek and Roman art that he saw in Rome.
+The majority of his pieces pioneered the Renaissance movement, the literal rebirth of the classics, focusing on realistic portrayals of subjects in larger-than-life forms.

 Several of Donatello’s pieces even hint at the movements that would follow the Renaissance.
-Two examples are the full size sculptures of St. Mark and St. John the Evangelist,completed in 1415.
+Two examples are the full-size sculptures of St. Mark and St. John the Evangelist, completed in 1415.
 These two massive sculptures broke new ground in the Renaissance with their adherence to classical realism in place of the expected gothic style.
 Yet at the same time, the movement of the apostles’ draped garments showed early signs of the dramatic flair of mannerism and baroque.

 6. He Revived Two Specific Techniques That Had Not Been Seen Since Antiquity

 Donatello’s most famous piece today is his bronze statue of David.
-A masterful, balanced, proportional reflection of the best of classic sculpture, it was also the first known piece since antiquity to be a free-standing, three dimensional sculpture with no support from the surrounding architectural features.
+A masterful, balanced, proportional reflection of the best of classic sculpture, it was also the first known piece since antiquity to be a free-standing, three-dimensional sculpture with no support from the surrounding architectural features.

-Later, Donatello would revive another lost form of ancient art with his life sized Equestrian Statue of Gattamelata.
+Later, Donatello would revive another lost form of ancient art with his life-sized Equestrian Statue of Gattamelata.
 Donatello completed the bronze cast statue in Padua in 1453.
 It was the first of its kind since antiquity, and quickly re-popularized the style.
 Political and military leaders clamored for similar statues, and the piece became the ancestor of all those that followed.
 The Gattamelata remains in the Piazza del Santo where it was first erected, a rarity for works of art.

 7. Invented His Own Style Of Relief

 Bas relief, or low relief, sculpture is one of the earliest forms of artistic expression.
-By Donatello’s time high relief was also in common use.
-He learned how to use both styles, but also created an entire new technique now called schiacciato relief, which translates to “flattened out.”
+By Donatello’s time, high relief was also in common use.
+He learned how to use both styles, but also created an entirely new technique now called schiacciato relief, which translates to “flattened out.”
 This subtle, extremely low style of relief makes use of the effects of light and shadow on a pale medium to create an illusion of depth and movement.
 His first use of schiacciato relief was in his piece St. George and the Dragon.